 Our relationships with our hospital partners are critical to our operations.
-We have been retained by over 330 hospitals to staff and manage clinical activities within specific hospital-based units.
+We have been retained by over 350 hospitals to staff and manage clinical activities within specific hospital-based units.
 Our affiliated physicians are important components of obstetric, pediatric and surgical services provided at hospitals.
 Our hospital-based focus enhances our relationships with hospitals and creates opportunities for our affiliated physicians to provide patient care in other areas of the hospital.
 For example, our physicians may provide care in emergency rooms, nurseries and other departments where access to specialized obstetric, pediatric and anesthesia care may be critical.
 Because hospitals control access to their units and operating rooms through the awarding of contracts and hospital privileges, we must maintain good relationships with our hospital partners.
 Our hospital partners benefit from our expertise in managing critical care units and other settings staffed with physician specialists, including managing variable admission rates, operating costs, complex reimbursement systems and other administrative burdens.
 We also work with our hospital partners to enhance their reputation and market our services to referring physicians, an important source of hospital admissions, within the communities served by those hospitals.
+In addition, our affiliated physicians work with our hospital partners and us with incremental growth and result in a broader spectrum of care across our specialities and permit us to extend our patient service lines into our existing markets.

 Under our contracts with hospitals, we have the responsibility to manage, in many cases exclusively, the provision of physician services for hospital-based units, such as NICUs, and other hospital settings.
 We typically are responsible for billing patients and third-party payors for services rendered by our affiliated physicians separately from other related charges billed by the hospital or other physicians to the same payors.
 Some of our hospital contracts require hospitals to pay us administrative fees.
 Some contracts provide for fees if the hospital does not generate sufficient patient volume in order to guarantee that we receive a specified minimum revenue level.
 We also receive fees from hospitals for administrative services performed by our affiliated physicians providing medical director services at the hospital.
-Administrative fees accounted for approximately 6% of our net patient service revenue during 2011.
-Our contracts with hospitals also generally require us to indemnify them and their affiliates for losses resulting from the negligence of our affiliated physicians.
+Administrative fees accounted for approximately 7% of our net patient service revenue during 2012.
+Some of our contracts with hospitals require us to indemnify them and their affiliates for losses resulting from the negligence of our affiliated physicians.
 Our hospital contracts typically have terms of one to three years which can be terminated without cause by either party upon prior written notice, and renew automatically for additional terms of one to three years unless terminated early by any party.
 While we have in most cases been able to renew these arrangements, hospitals may cancel or not renew our arrangements, or reduce or eliminate our administrative fees in the future.